|Communal Living in Russia: Photos|

 |Basic Facts and Background|

-Where: The hallway of a large apartment in the center of St. Petersburg.
+Where: The hallway of a large communal apartment on the outskirts of one of the central districts of St. Petersburg.